-The custom white balance setting registered in this operation is effective until a new setting is registered.
+• The custom white balance setting registered in this operation is effective until a new setting is registered.

 • The message "Custom WB error" indicates that the value is beyond the expected range.
 (When the flash is used on a subject in close proximity or a subject with a bright color is in the frame.)
-If you register this value, the subject or turns yellow on the recording information display on the LCD monitor.
+If you register this value, the solution in the frame.)
+If you register this value, the solution turns yellow on the recording information display on the LCD monitor.
 You can shoot at this point, but it is recommended that you set the white balance again to get a more correct white balance value.